|

 - The blur is automatically applied.

-Remark: If the blur is applied multiple times on the same area, the effect will be intensified.
+Note: If the blur is performed several times on the same area, the blur will be more pronounced..

 "Lines" group The Lines group makes it possible to define various parameters used by the drawing options.
-You can: - select a color via the color picker.
-The current color is previewed in the area below the eyedropper.
+It is possible to: - select a color via the color picker.
+The preview of the current color appears below or next to the eyedropper.

 - select a specific color already used in the current image via the eyedropper.
 Simply click the "Eyedropper" tool in the ribbon and click the desired color in the image.

-Remark: The color is displayed in a preview area below the eyedropper when hovered over. - set the thickness of the element used (line, border, etc.).
+Note: When hovering over a color with the dropper, the color is displayed in a preview next to the dropper.. - set the thickness of the element used (line, border, etc.).

-Remark: These settings as well as advanced options for the different drawing tools are also available from the image editor pane.
-"Display" group The "Display" group is used to manage the display of elements in the editor.
+Note: These parameters and advanced options for the various drawing tools are also available from image editor pane..
+"Display" group The Display group allows you to set the display options of the elements in the editor.

 The "Zoom" option is used to: - increase or reduce the zoom.

-Remark: To modify the zoom value, you can also use: - Ctrl + mouse wheel.
+Note: To change the zoom value, you can also use: - Ctrl + mouse wheel.

 - the progress bar in the pane of the image editor.